davidenberg/Junction_2024/README.md

 ## Demo

-A demo of our dashboard can be found at ... the images used in creating the dashboard can be found in this repository in *satellite_images* and *satellite_images_area2*.
+A demo of our dashboard can be found at [link](https://blinkbonanza.06ebee69-0772-4b23-a839-3a48c3de5bf9.fi-hel2.upcloudobjects.com/index.html).
+The images used in creating the dashboard can be found in this repository in *satellite_images* and *satellite_images_area2*.
 The files in the *output* directory are created from the images in *satellite_images*

 ## Usage